unclereeemus/ytmp/README.md

 		ytmp m r p+2,l-15 l-5 10; ytmp m [c] p,+5 10,+3 l 3 5 6 +2
 		syntax for ytmp m|m c|m r is [<target>|<from>,<to>] <destination> ...

+		* if for 'a,b', a is greater than b then move starting from b to a - move range bottom up

   c ...		alternative to m c
   r ...		alternative to m r